Kyuuhachi/Aureole/book/src/guide/index.md

 about each scene in the game -- which characters are in the scene, where they are positioned in the world, what they are saying, and so on.

+Aside from this introductory chapter, the guide works equally well for the Crossbell duology as well; most of the functionality is identical.
+Crossbell doesn't need any setup, so you can skip this section.
+One thing to note, however, is that Crossbell's scripts are named `.bin` rather than *Sky*'s `._sn`.

 ## Setup

 The game normally loads these from inside a file named `ED6_DT01.dat`.
-This file is rather inconvenient to edit, however, so we will start by installing the [SoraVoice] mod, which, in addition to adding voices, also allows loading these scena files from a normal directory.
+This file is not possible to edit by hand, so we will need some extra tools.
+We could use [Factoria](../factoria.md) to extract the scripts from the archive.
+But nobody would be happy if you made mods not compatible with SoraVoice, so we'll use its scripts instead.

-1. Install the game and find its installation directory.
+1. Install the game and find its installation directory, normally `C:\Program Files (x86)\Steam\steamapps\common\Trails in the Sky FC`.
    It should look something like this:

    ![The installation directory for Trails in the Sky FC.](./img/install1.png)

-2. Download `SoraVoice_*.7z` from [SoraVoice], and extract its contents into the game directory.
+2. Optional, but recommended: download `SoraVoice_*.7z` from [SoraVoice], and extract its contents into the game directory.

    ![The same directory as before, but a directory "voice" and a file "dinput8.dll" have been added.](./img/install2.png)